ERNI-Academy/assets-events-abstraction/README.md

 	public string MyCustomProperty { get; set; }
 }

 //when configuring your ServiceCollection use the extension methods defined in each library for easy of use.
-This sample is provided with no arguments, take a look on the extensions to see the rest of the arguments, like IConfiguration, ISerializer etc. services.AddEventsEventGrid();
+//This sample is provided with no arguments, take a look on the extensions to see the rest of the arguments, like IConfiguration, ISerializer etc. services.AddEventsPublisherEventGrid();//args ommited for simplicity services.AddEventsPublisherRedis();//args ommited for simplicity services.AddEventsPublisherServiceBus();//args ommited for simplicity services.AddEventsPublisherStorageQueues();//args ommited for simplicity
-services.AddEventsRedis();
-services.AddEventsServiceBus();
-services.AddEventsStorageQueues();

 //then just inject IEventPublisher directly in your classes